mirecr/iMoto/README.md

-# iMoto Dissertation
+# iMoto Android Application

-A project containing all components for module UFCFF-30-3 Software development project ( iMoto Application - Dissertation)
+A project containing all components for iMoto Application